MENU

 Stem cell therapy isn’t a topical Band-Aid or a systemic hormone blocker.
 It’s repair: restoring the biological infrastructure that hair loss has broken.
 That’s why results can be durable and why the mechanism is fundamentally different from finasteride or minoxidil.

-Does Stem Cell Hair Restoration Work?
+Does Stem Cell Work for Hair Loss?
 Clinical Evidence

 Evidence Table: What Clinical Trials Show